 - doesn’t just copy the design from images you like

 - produces a creative and practical design

 - delivers high-quality work and service

-Of course, choose a builder who respects what the architect has to bring.
-When a design doesn’t work as envisioned, a great builder works through design solutions with the you and the architect.
-Together, you develop solutions to achieve the intended design.
+Of course, choose a builder who respects what the designer has to bring.
+When a design doesn’t work as envisioned, a great builder works together with the designer to create solutions to achieve the intended design.